neurodata/m2g/docs/sphinx/ocp.rst

 OCP
 ***

 This project is part of the `Open Connectome Project <openconnecto.me/>`_.
-Here are links to information that applies across our projects.
+The following information that applies across our projects.

 Contributing
 ~~~~~~~~~~~~